-The following information could help if your child has lost a loved one or if a loved one is dying.
+The following information could help if your child has lost or is about to lose someone, such as a family member or friend.

-If a child has a loved one who's going to die, they can benefit from special support.
+If a child has a loved one, such as a friend or family member who's going to die, they can benefit from special support.

 A child's stress level is often at its highest before bereavement because of fear and the unknown.